-We specialized in providing fast, easy and affordable business insurance options for self-employed workers.
+NEXT specializes in providing fast, easy and affordable business insurance options for self-employed workers.

-Simply start our free instant quote online to review your options, purchase coverage and get your certificate of insurance if you need one.
+Start our free instant quote online to review your options, purchase coverage and get your certificate of insurance if you need one.
 The entire process takes less than 10 minutes.